grinnell-cs/csc151-images/_eboards/eboard13-1.md

       R. (It's easier on some MPs than others.)
     * Please reach out for help!
     * Please use the evening tutors.
-    * No charge for redoing the I's on MPp3.
+    * No charge for redoing the I's on MP3.
 * I have posted a redo for MP3.
-* I spent all my free time yesterday writing the new MP, so I was not able to review all the reading responses.

 ### Upcoming activities